-Medications can be purchased over-the-counter or prescribed by a medical professional to treat, cure, prevent or manage an array of different conditions in patients of all ages who are suffering with back pain, neck pain, and underlying spinal conditions.
-Available in a variety of forms, including capsule, liquid, injection, and aerosol, medications have a wide range of applications and dosages.
+Medications can be purchased over the counter or be prescribed by a medical professional to treat, cure, prevent or manage an array of different conditions in patients of all ages who have been diagnosed with neck pain, back pain and underlying spinal conditions.
+Available in a variety of forms, including capsule, liquid, injection and aerosol, medications have a wide range of applications and dosages.
 Some pain medication, like acetaminophen, is widely used for reducing pain and fever, whereas ibuprofen is a much more effective anti-inflammatory agent but can also lead to more side effects.
 Every medication or food supplement has side effects.
-This is why selecting the proper pain medication typically requires doctor input.
+This is why selecting the proper pain medication typically requires physician input.

 Some examples of medications include:

 - Ultram – for moderate and moderately severe pain

 - Acetaminophen – for mild pain, headaches and fever

 - Ibuprofen – for arthritic pain, muscle soreness and inflammation

 - Oral steroids – for inflammation, allergic reaction and arthritic pain